dialoguemd/covid-19/src/regions/ca/info/ca-nu/reporting.md

 ## Nuvavut: Who should I contact if I think I have COVID-19?

+As of March 15, 2020 the Chief Public Health Officer of Nunavut is advising travellers arriving in Nunavut from any destination to self-isolate for 14 days after your return.

 If you develop symptoms and have travelled to a region with known cases of COVID-19 occurring in the community or have been in contact with someone who has: